The Key Role of Membership Systems: How to Use ROI to Calculate the Return Value of an Investment System

 Year 2 ROI Calculation

 Assuming the brand enhances the loyalty system in Year 2, attracting another 20,000 members and increasing the total membership to 40,000.
-The average spending per member rises to HKD 400:
+The the average net revenue per member rises to HKD 400:

 Total Revenue: 40,000 members × HKD 400 per member = HKD 1.6 million